Irina Fedorovna Popova: Research

 Basing primarily on the documents of the Tang dynasty, Popova has contributed to the study of imperial rulership in medieval China and the study of the influence of the political practice and imperial ideology in pre-modern China.
 She has introduced into the academic use the original documents from Dunhuang and Turfan, Chinese epigraphic texts, visual sources on the history of Qing dynasty, archival material on the history of Russian expeditions in Central Asia and history of the Oriental studies.

-Popova is an author of more than 200 academic works [6], including 9 monographs (5 of them are collective); editor of 19 collected works; Editor-in-chief of academic journals: “Pis'mennye pamiatniki Vostoka” (“Written Monuments of the Orient” in Russian), “Strany i Narody Vostoka” (“Countries and Peoples of the Orient”), “Written Monuments of the Orien” (English version); Deputy Chair of the editorial board of the academic series “Pamiatniki pismennosti Vostoka” (“Written Monuments in the Oriental Scripts”).
-Member of the editorial boards of Russian and foreign academic periodicals, including “Turfan Studies” (“Tulufan Yanju”, in China), “Study of the Documents in the Chinese Minorities Scripts” (“Minzu guji Yanju”, China), “Studia Orientalia Slovaca” (University of Bratislava), etc.
+Popova is an author of more than 200 academic works [6], including 9 monographs (5 of them are collective); editor of 19 collected works; Editor-in-chief of academic journals: “Pis'mennye pamiatniki Vostoka” (“Written Monuments of the Orient” in Russian), “Strany i Narody Vostoka” (“Countries and Peoples of the Orient”), “Written Monuments of the Orient” (English version); Deputy Chair of the editorial board of the academic series “Pamiatniki pismennosti Vostoka” (“Written Monuments in the Oriental Scripts”).
+Member of the editorial boards of Russian and foreign academic periodicals, including “Turfan Studies” (“Tulufan Yanjiu”, in China), “Study of the Documents in the Chinese Minorities Scripts” (“Minzu guji Yanjiu”, China), “Studia Orientalia Slovaca” (University of Bratislava), etc.